hargoniX/bachelor/thesis/thesis.typ

     - IFCS is 1
     - EOP is 1
     - The PAYLEN is greater than zero
-    - The Packet Buffer Address points to valid memory for at least 1500 bytes ]  <valid_adv_tx_read>
+    - The Packet Buffer Address points to valid memory for at least PAYLEN bytes ]  <valid_adv_tx_read>

 #definition("Valid transmit write back descriptor")[